Master of Environmental Studies Staff

 Phone: (360) 742-8746

-Sam Nannetti is a current Evergreen student who supports the program as another point of contact.
-She is here as a resource for current and prospective MES students for information regarding jobs, internships, events and overall program inquiries.
-Reach out to Sam regarding opportunities to share environmental jobs, internships, events and trainings you think our environmental community may want to know about through the MES Weekly Jobs Blog!
+James Duffy is a current MES student who supports the program as another point of contact.
+He is here as a resource for current and prospective MES students for information regarding jobs, internships, events and overall program inquiries.
+Reach out to James regarding opportunities to share environmental jobs, internships, events and trainings you think our environmental community may want to know about through the MES Weekly Jobs Blog!

 Kris Hill is a current MES student of the 2019 cohort and supports the program through Outreach events and coordinates communications from MES through social media.
 Kris is a current MES student and a resource for prospective students to correspond with to best understand the MES program from a student's perspective and learn about the many wonderful community and outreach events at Evergreen and the greater Olympia area.